YangYongbo716/My-PCB-Learning-Record/08-finalproject/README.md

 # SunMelodino

+Sunlight perpetually interacts with elements in nature, casting enchanting light and shadow effects while creating a harmonious melody that is inherently natural.
+The question arises: How can we capture the charm of sunshine, experiencing it in a more intuitive way?
+The SunMelodino project seeks to address this challenge by collecting data on sunlight and utilizing it for music generation.
+This innovative approach allows us to tune into the captivating melodies concealed within the interplay of sunshine and shadow.

 ## Inspiration

 It was a coincidence that when I was taking notes, the sun and shadow was projected on my paper through the needles, which was producing a beautiful melody under the gentle touch of the breeze.